amyyf/christopher-allen-photography/README.md

 [x] Informative error messaging
 [x] Styles!
 Responsive!
-[x] Fix nav arrows in galleries to wrap to beginning
+[x] Fix nav arrows in galleries to wrap to beginning [x] Page for all albums
+[ ] Dynamic page title
-[ ] Page for all albums
+[ ] Sort albums from Contentful consistently
+[ ] Size images from Contentful appropriately for album layout; can images be pre-fetched for speed?
 [ ] Nav bar different mobile layout?
 [ ] Contentful credit in footer?
-[ ] Finalize fonts and color scheme
-[ ] Hover styles
+[ ] Finalize fonts and color scheme for all components, including error [ ] Hover styles
-[ ] Finalize layout (footer at botttom of viewport, height of loading spinner, grid content) to minimize content shifting [ ] Size images from Contentful appropriately for album layout; can images be pre-fetched for speed?
-[ ] Pretty urls (maybe, nice to have)
+[ ] Finalize layout (footer at botttom of viewport, height of loading spinner, grid content) to minimize content shifting [ ] Pretty urls (maybe, nice to have)

 ## Dev instructions